aegir-project/documentation/docs/extend.md

 * Adding new services or implementations of service types (postgres for the DB service, for example)
 * Overriding or hooking into existing forms such as the site form, to send extra data to the backend
 * Using APIs to inject bits of configuration into configuration files such as settings.php and vhosts.
+* Use the powers of Drupal to extend the content types and views.

 This area is be devoted to teaching you how to extend and develop for Aegir to encourage contributions to the Aegir project or to help you modify Aegir to suit your unique use case.